-Spray foam makes economic sense — it will provide you with significant annual energy savings on utility costs including electric bills when compared to other types of insulation.
-With an average payback of three to four years, you’ll be saving money and enjoying your home in comfort.
+Spray foam makes economic sense — it will provide you with significant annual energy savings on utility costs, including electric bills, when compared to other types of insulation.
+With an average payback time of three to four years, you’ll be saving money and enjoying your home in comfort.
 You can lower your heating and cooling costs and make real energy savings by upgrading your home.

 As much as 40% of a building’s energy is lost due to air infiltration.
 Gaps, holes and air leaks—which can all be prevented—can make energy bills unnecessarily high and let valuable resources go to waste.
 Achieve real energy savings by installing spray foam insulation.

 Spray foam insulation offers a solution: it performs as both insulation and an air sealant, or air barrier, closing those nooks and crannies that let air escape and add dollars to monthly energy bills.